webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### `setRemoteDescription`

-`setRemoteDescription` is how we inform the local agent about the state of the remote candidates'.
+`setRemoteDescription` is how we inform the local agent about the state of the remote candidates.
 This is how the act of 'Signaling' is done with the JavaScript API.

 When `setRemoteDescription` has been called on both sides, the WebRTC agents now have enough info to start communicating Peer-To-Peer (P2P)!